AyuCalices/prozedural-climbing/README.md

 * Edge Climbing: the character detects edges automatically and climbs between them.
 * Free Climbing: the character deteminds hooking points by raycasts to potential new positions and moves towards them.

 This repository is archived.
 Which means, it is read-only.
 If you want to use the project files in unity, please fork this repository.
-The pre-release can be downloaded [here](https://github.com/AyuCalices/prozedural-climbing/releases).
+The release can be downloaded [here](https://github.com/AyuCalices/prozedural-climbing/releases).

 ## Controls
 * W,A,S,D to move around (also during climbing)